Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 These resources are called *factors of production*, or *inputs*.

 Choosing to produce consumer goods (that immediately satisfy wants) over capital goods help satisfy current wants, but hinders future production capability.
-Capital goods can help build delayed gratification down the road.
+Capital goods can help build delayed gratification down the road, leading to greater economic growth in the future.